 Control a number of post revisions

 WordPress would store every single one of these drafts, indefinitely.
 If you are a geek like me you may have 50-100 revisions for every post.
 When your post is already published you don’t need these drafts stored right?

 Use the Revision Control plugin to make sure I keep post revisions to a reasonable number like 2-3 tops.

 Trackbacks are a way to notify other WordPress blogs that you’ve linked to them.
 If you link to a WordPress blog they’ll be notified automatically using pingbacks.

-Sound great but in reality there is so much spam that this is one almost useless function which only eats system resources.
+Sound great but in reality, there is so much spam that this is one almost useless function that only eats system resources.

 Optimize your home page

 Many of us use to put a lot of stuff on the home page which is a huge mistake.
 It should be optimized for speed and lead generation.